-Spreadshirt (a print on demand t-shirt company) clearly outlines the company's value proposition in its hero image, and features two CTAs directing users towards their main functionality.
+Spreadshirt (an ecommerce, print on demand t-shirt company) clearly outlines the company's value proposition in its hero image, and features two CTAs directing users towards their main functionality.

 TaskRabbit (a company that provides on-demand help for errands) features a hero image with a mother with a newborn that visually communicates the value of the service.
 The hero image is also overlayed with the company's tagline and a CTA to search the site for help in your area.